K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 # Return value should be -7
 ```

 ## getChar
-In this level we implement a function that returns user key press.
-It first waits for a button press then it stores the key code as the return value and then it waits for a button release to exit the function.
+In this level, we implement a function that returns a user key press.
+It first waits for a button press, then stores the key code as the return value, and then waits for a button release to exit the function.
 We check the input using the keyboard input address.
 As long as it is 0, we have no input.
-When its non-zero, we register the input and push it to the stack.
+When it's non-zero, we register the input and push it onto the stack.
 Then another loop starts that waits for the input to be 0 again, until the button is not pressed anymore.
 ```
 function getChar 0
     label loop_press